-As per the data compiled within DIPP, as of November, 2018, India has over 270 incubators and accelerators managed by academic institutes, corporates, private players and Government.
-Majority of these incubators are supported by Central and State Governments through capital and operational grants under several schemes.
+• As per the data compiled within DIPP, as of November, 2018, India has over 270 incubators and accelerators managed by academic institutes, corporates, private players and Government.
+Majority of these incubators are supported by Central and State Governments

 - As per a study by National Association of Software and Services Companies (NASSCOM) in 2017, 40% of all incubators and accelerators are concentrated in Bengaluru, Mumbai and Delhi-NCR. - In the past 3-5 years, many large multinationals have set up incubator and accelerator programs.
 Corporates are seeking the latest in innovation and offering technical expertise to take Startup solutions to the next level. - Large corporates have collaborated with Government and academia at T-Hub, Hyderabad.
 International and Indian Corporates also run their dedicated incubator and accelerator programs in India.